Adopted: March 2001 Revised: June 2020

 Annex B Members

-QUESTIONS AND ANSWERS RELATED TO WORKPLACE HARASSMENT FOR UNION REPRESENTATIVES
+QUESTIONS AND ANSWERS RELATED TO WORKPLACE HARASSMENT/VIOLENCE FOR UNION REPRESENTATIVES

-1. To provide representation, I need to decide whether there was harassment.
+1. To provide representation, I need to decide whether there was workplace harassment/violence.
 How do I do that?

-Representation should be provided unless you consider that no harassment has occurred.
-This is the same question that Human Rights Commission asks when they are deciding whether to investigate a complaint as well.
+Representation should be provided unless you consider that no workplace harassment/violence has occurred.
+This is the same question that the Human Rights Commission asks when they are deciding whether to investigate a complaint as well.

 You are not required to conduct a full investigation into the complaint – that is the Employer’s job.
-Read the allegations, look at the definition of harassment, and talk to the grievor/complainant.
-If you conclude that these allegations could constitute harassment, the Union can represent and, in so doing, make sure that the Employer fully and fairly investigates the allegations.
+Read the allegations, look at the definition of workplace harassment/violence, and talk to the grievor/complainant.
+It may be prudent to speak with the Respondent as well to gather or clarify information.
+If you conclude that these allegations could constitute workplace harassment/violence, the Union can represent and, in so doing, make sure that the Employer fully and fairly investigates the allegations.

-If you conclude that the allegations would not meet the definition of harassment, you should communicate your reasons to the grievor/complainant, preferably in writing.
-For example, if someone alleges that a manager is monitoring his/her work performance, and there is no reasonable information that would suggest that this is motivated by discrimination or harassment, you need not provide representation.
+If you conclude that the allegations would not meet the definition of workplace harassment/violence, you should communicate your reasons to the grievor/complainant, preferably in writing.
+For example, if someone alleges that a manager is monitoring his/her work performance, and there is no reasonable information that would suggest that it constitutes discrimination or workplace harassment/violence, you need not provide representation.

 2. As a Union representative, which form(s) am I responsible to complete on behalf of the Complainant?